njchoma/DGAPN/README.md

 ./main_eval.sh
 ```

-Molecules will be saved in the artifact directory (set via the `--artifact_path` flag in `main_eval.sh`) as a csv file, where the each line contains the molecule's SMILES string and associated docking score.
+Molecules will be saved in the artifact directory (set via the `--artifact_path` flag in `main_eval.sh`) as a csv file, where each line contains a molecule's SMILES string and associated docking score.